porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 ### Vanilla JS

-If using web components in a static website, the following page setup is recommended (assuming a web server is running):
+If you're using web components in a static website, the following page setup is recommended (assuming a web server is running):

 ```
 <!DOCTYPE html>